The Most Comprehensive Guide to Google Ads Marketing for SaaS

 So what exactly is an Opportunity Analysis?

-An Opportunity Analysis will reveal the quantity of monthly traffic available for keywords you decide to include in the plan.
+An Opportunity Analysis will reveal the monthly traffic available for keywords you decide to include in the plan.
 More importantly, the approximate cost to acquire new customers, and if you know your backend conversion metrics, how much new MRR you could expect to receive.

 Here is an example set we did for a recent client;